foch01/export-img-posts-from-linkedin-profile/README.md

 2. Go to this url : https://www.linkedin.com/in/[NAME_OF_PROFILE]recent-activity/shares/

-3. Execute this script
+3. Execute this script.

-4. Paste in excel file for example
+4. Paste in excel file for example.